Yash-verma18/traversy-js-challenges/notes.md

     let sum = n * (n + 1) / 2
     console.log(sum) // 15
 **Check Find missing number for reference and use case.**

+2. Fibonnacci sequence formula : f(n) = f(n-1) + f(n-2).
+Where f is the function call and n is the number is the index number of who we want to get the value.
+So for example.
+Get 5th index value of fibonnacci sequence

+- F(n) is the number in the sequence.
+- F(n-1) is the number before it.
+- F(n-2) is the number before that.

+    `F(5) = 3 + 2 = 5`
+So the 5th number in the sequence is 5.

 ## indexOf method :